Date Updated: March 1, 2023

 - Use two hyphens to indicate an interruption from another character.

-- Use one hyphen when two characters are talking within one subtitle or indicate an action.
+- Use one hyphen when two characters are talking within one subtitle or to indicate an action.

 - Use square brackets to indicate action, character names, and description that is not part of the audio.